oVirt/ovirt-site/source/documentation/admin-guide/chap-Storage.md

 6. Select an active host in the **Use Host** field.
 If this is not the first data domain in a data center, you must select the data center's SPM host.

    **Important:** All communication to the storage domain is through the selected host and not directly from the oVirt Engine.
 At least one active host must exist in the system and be attached to the chosen data center.
 All hosts must have access to the storage device before the storage domain can be configured.
+   {: .alert .alert-info}

 7. The **New Domain** window automatically displays known targets with unused LUNs when **Data / Fibre Channel** is selected as the storage type.
 Select the **LUN ID** check box to select all of the available LUNs.